japila-books/apache-spark-internals/docs/scheduler/DAGSchedulerEventProcessLoop.md

 NOTE: `handleExecutorLost` handler uses `DAGScheduler`'s `failedEpoch` and FIXME internal registries.

-Otherwise, when the executor `execId` is not in the xref:scheduler:DAGScheduler.adoc#failedEpoch[list of executor lost] or the executor failure's epoch is smaller than the input `maybeEpoch`, the executor's lost event is recorded in xref:scheduler:DAGScheduler.adoc#failedEpoch[`failedEpoch` internal registry].
+Otherwise, when the executor `execId` is not in the scheduler:DAGScheduler.md#failedEpoch[list of executor lost] or the executor failure's epoch is smaller than the input `maybeEpoch`, the executor's lost event is recorded in scheduler:DAGScheduler.md#failedEpoch[`failedEpoch` internal registry].

 CAUTION: FIXME Describe the case above in simpler non-technical words.
 Perhaps change the order, too.